 Evaluation and Policy Analysis for Inclusive Education

-This module is primarily concerned with developing your understanding of how to evaluate the quality of related aspects of education and life for children with SEND such as policy, curriculum, organisational structures, and programme effectiveness.
+This module is primarily concerned with developing your understanding of how to analyse and evaluate the quality of policies and practices in relation to inclusion and the education of children with special educational needs and disability (SEND).